 Combining interior exploration with crafting responses to outer concerns, earthdreaming can be done in bits, as a phase of life, or as a life path.

-The goal of earthdreaming is to envision, tell, and build on new stories for how to come fully, delightfully, and inclusively home to our homeworld as one species among many.
+The goal of earthdreaming is to envision, tell, and build on new stories and embodied practices for how to come fully, delightfully, and inclusively home to our homeworld as one species among many.

 Earthdreaming emphasizes the consciousness-deepening dimensions of our relations with the world: “dreaming” as night dreaming, as day visioning, and as updating our orienting stories, as when C.G.
 Jung writes of “dreaming the myth onward.”
 We cherish what we come to love; and we cannot move toward what we cannot imagine.
 To actualize new possibilities we must first dream them up.